Commonwealth Department of Social Services

 Review of the FASS

-AHA has been engaged by the Australian Government Department of Social Services (DSS) to conduct a post-implementation review of the FASS.
+AHA was engaged by the Department to conduct a post-implementation review of the FASS.
+We consulted with a wide range of people and organisations, including:

-These consultations will guide our review findings to DSS, which will help inform future service delivery.
+These consultations guided our review findings and will help inform future service delivery.

 Further information about forced adoption and services for those impacted by forced adoption is available here: